Found June 22, 2013 on

 Double – it’s only two bases away from being a home run.

-Triple – the bat flip gives him an extra
+Triple – the bat flip gives him an extra push out of the box.

 BEST OF MAXIM